Ayushmaan-PCG/Ayushmaan-PCG/README.md

 <br />

 <h1>Who is Ayushmaan Bellum?</h1>
 <p>I am a 7th grader that is very passionate in coding and robotics.
 I am also a gamer that has a YouTube channel which has content on a game called "Minecraft".
-I currently have over 2,000 subscribers and earned over $300.
+I recently have reached 3,000 subscribers and earned over $300.
 I also earned many certificates on coding.</p>

 <br />
 <br />